k-raveendra-reddy/k-raveendra-reddy/README.md

 - 🗃️ Hibernate & JPA for persistence
 - 🐫 Apache Camel for integration patterns
 - 📡 Kafka for event-driven communication
-- 🔐 Spring Security with Keycloak and OAuth2for IAM
+- 🔐 Spring Security with Keycloak and OAuth2 for IAM

 ### ☁️ Cloud & DevOps
 - AWS (S3, EC2, Lambda, RDS, Glue)